 CONGRATULATIONS!
 You have one of the most unique and sophisticated radios ever built!
 It is designed for a long trouble free life and quality sound.
 Our objective is to preserve the original fit, functions and appearance of your radio while providing superior sound using the best of the latest digital technology.
 The more modern features that were not available when your vehicle was new are cleverly disguised so that they are functional and easily accessible, but are not visible.
 The face, knobs and pushbuttons are designed and manufactured to look and feel just like the original.
-The AM dial scale looks like the original.
-The FM dial scale is in the background.
+The dial scale looks like the original.
+There is a small stereo indicator in the center of the dial.
 Please take a few minutes to read this manual and familiarize yourself with all of the features of this radio.

 Note: The dial pointer and pushbuttons are electrically operated and will not function without power.

 Although this radio is considerably smaller than the original, it will fit in the dash without any alterations.
 The radio is designed to work well with the original antenna.
 Do not use the original speakers.
 They will not handle the power or the frequency range of this radio.